jahnavi-sh/Car_Price_Prediction-/README.md

 It provides efficient tools for machine learning and statistical modeling including classification, regression, clustering and dimensionality reduction.
 It has numerous machine learning, pre-processing, cross validation and visualisation algorithms.

+Matplotlib -

+Used for 2D array plots.
+It includes wide range of plots, such as scatter, line, bar, histogram and others that can assist in delving deeper into trends.

 Exploratory data analysis -

 Exploratory data analysis is the process of performing initial investigation on the data to discover patterns or spot anomalies.
 It is done to test the hypothesis and to check assumptions with the help of summary statistics and graphical representations.